 Performing Versioned, Iterative, and Processual Scholarship

 This blog has from its instantiation served as a platform to publish, among others, various iterations of my in-progress thesis in networked and multimodal ways in a (relatively) collaborative and interactive setting.
 It thus served as an experimental digital component to the print-on-paper version of my thesis, which I delivered to fulfill the requirements towards the PhD at Coventry University.
 The blog served as a platform to experiment with openness, remix and liquidity—and to explore their potential as forms and practices of critique and resistance to the object formation of the book—as part of the specific performance of this thesis.
 However, the blog format remained rather restricted when it comes to direct collaboration with, and reuse of, the research for my thesis.
 For this reason, a variety of other platforms and tools are and will be used to explore these more interactive functions.
 First of all, I have now made my thesis-in-process available using the CommentPress WordPress plugin, developed by the Institute for the Future of the Book.
-This plugin enables users to leave comments alongside the text, next to each paragraph, and has previously been used by McKenzie Wark for his book Gamer Theory (2007), and by Fitzpatrick for the open review of her book Planned Obsolescence (2011b).
+This plugin enables users to leave comments alongside the text, next to each paragraph, and has previously been used by McKenzie Wark for her book Gamer Theory (2007), and by Fitzpatrick for the open review of her book Planned Obsolescence (2011b).
 By placing the comments alongside the text (instead of at the bottom of the text which is more common in regular blogs and websites) an attempt is made to subvert the implied hierarchy of ‘text first, comments second’.
 As the CommentPress ‘About’ page states:

 In the course of our tinkering, we achieved one small but important innovation.
 Placing the comments next to rather than below the text turned out to be a powerful subversion of the discussion hierarchy of blogs, transforming the page into a visual representation of dialog, and re-imagining the book itself as a conversation.
 Several readers remarked that it was no longer solely the author speaking, but the book as a whole (author and reader, in concert).